"Ugh, these preconceived notions about gay people. It's time to dispel that stereotype — through a lavish musical number!"

 - Performance Artist: A Camp Gay who loves acting, singing, and/or performing in general.

-- Psycho Lesbian: A psychotic lesbian.
+- Psycho Lesbian: A psychotic lesbian, dangerous to others.

 - Pride Parade: An annual parade (and subsequent festival) celebrating gay life and culture.

-- Prom Is For Straight Kids: Gay teenagers are discouraged or prevented from going to their high school prom.
+- Prom Is for Straight Kids: Gay teenagers are discouraged or prevented from going to their high school prom.

 - Queer People Are Funny: Where every reference to same sex attraction is a joke.